 Clearly Indicate as clearly as possible the significant duties and responsibilities associated with the of this position.
 Indicate the approximate percentage of time for each duty.
 Describe duties rather than detailed work routines.

-Т

 Approximate % of time

-annually
+Approximate % of time annually

-:
+L ·i

 Success Advising & Retention: